ernestoperzz/VGA-Project-SOC/index.md

 ## **My VGA Design Edit**
-At the start my main idea was working on just a complex image where a there would be a cowboy standing in the grass full of flowers.
-However, I changed my
+At the start my main idea was working on just a complex image where there would be a cowboy standing in the grass full of flowers.
+However, I decided to change my design idea into a landscape where we could switch into a saturated version of the landscape as it will proof my deeper understanding into my FPGA VGA Driver Project.
+I personally found more challenging to be able to switch between different images than making a complex image as it will just require a longer code to make a harder image and I would learn how to initialize and configure any type of switches for future projects.

 <img src="https://raw.githubusercontent.com/ernestoperzz/VGA-Project-SOC/main/ImagesSOC/efa70bcc-660f-447d-a1d0-031b6a06237b.jpeg">